se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Angular when compared with other popular frontend frameworks

-There are many frontend frameworks and libraries out there that developers may prefer over Angular. <a href="https://reactjs.org/">React</a>, a Javascript library, and <a href="https://vuejs.org/">Vue</a>, a Javascript framework, are two such examples.
+There are alternate frontend frameworks and libraries that developers may prefer over Angular. <a href="https://reactjs.org/">React</a>, a Javascript library, and <a href="https://vuejs.org/">Vue</a>, a Javascript framework, are two such examples.

 React is a popular Javascript library, open sourced by Facebook.
 The ease of learning React is a key advantage.
-React provides more flexibility to developers as it allows integration of third party libraries.
+It also provides more flexibility to developers as it allows integration of third party libraries.
 Similarly, Vue offers us some advantages, like flexibility, simplistic structure and ease of integration.

 Every framework/library has its own pros and cons.
-The tool you choose depends on the requirements of the application.
+The framework/library you choose depends on the requirements of the application.
 Below are a few resources that give a brief comparison between the popular frontend frameworks/libraries.

 1. [React vs Angular vs Vue](https://medium.com/@TechMagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) - A brief comparison between the three most popular frontend tools.
 2. [Why use Vue](https://medium.com/@brainmobi/advantages-of-using-vue-js-for-your-web-applications-7e460cadfffc) - Advantages of using Vue.